 The Society is in the process of developing a new strategic plan, in conjunction with Area 15 Regional Planning Commission and a grant from the Ottumwa Regional Legacy Foundation, to help guide the museum into new and better decision making.
 The goal of the Society is to bring new and fresh ideas to Wapello County that will emphasize the rich history of our area.
 The planning is projected to adopt and enact the new plan by winter 2019.
 Please stick with us during this ‘re-construction’ phase, and thanks!

 History of the Wapello County Historical Society

-The mission of the Wapello County Historical Society is to identify, collect, and preserve the manifestations of Wapello County history, including but not limited to, documents, printed materials, images, and artifacts, in order to increase and enrich, through educational programs, printed materials, and exhibits.
-The public knowledge of Wapello County history.
+The mission of the Wapello County Historical Society is to identify, collect, and preserve the manifestations of Wapello County History, including but not limited to, documents, printed materials, images, and artifacts, in order to increase and enrich, through educational programs, printed materials, and exhibits.

 We are a private non-profit organization; NOT funded by the county.